 Non-Call Period: During the non-call period the equity may not call or refinance the CLO debt tranches.
 Non-call periods may last six months to two years, depending on the length of the reinvestment period.
-At that point, investors in the equity tranche of the CLO can refinance the CLO.
+After that point, CLO equity tranche owners have the right, but not the obligation, to refinance the CLO.